Meeshkan/katacoda-scenarios/introduction/intro.md

-In this playground environment, you'll go from Unmock newbie to Unmock ninja in less than fifteen minutes.
-By the end, you'll have seen the most important and useful Unmock techniques that you can apply to your own projects.
-Simply click **Start Scenario** below to get started!
+Thanks for checking out unmock!
+By the end of this exercise, you'll have seen the most important and useful Unmock techniques that you can apply to your own projects.
+Click **Start Scenario** below to get started!